TOAST-DOCS/API-Gateway/en/console-guide.md

 ## Dashboard

-대시보드를 통해 API Gateway 서비스, API Key별 API 통계 지표를 확인할 수 있습니다.
+Check the API statistical indexes by API Gateway Service and API key using the dashboard.

 ### Stage Tab